hchen3368/Text-message-pipeline/README.md

 # Text-message-pipeline
-This repository documents a data science project: ETL and Classification Pipelines to analyze and label text messages in real time.
+This repository documents a data science project: analysis and classification of disaster text messages.

 ### Table of Contents